-The Wine Guardian fan coil unit meets its rated capacities for total BTU/H and CFM at design cellar conditions and external static pressures.
-The fan coil unit is capable of rated CFM against the static pressure imposed by recommended ductwork.
+The Wine Guardian fan coil unit meets its rated capacities for total BTU/H and CFM (watts and M3/h for 50Hz) at design cellar conditions and external static pressures.
+The fan coil unit is capable of rated CFM (M3/h for 50Hz) against the static pressure imposed by recommended ductwork.
 The fan is a motorized impeller type, statically and dynamically balanced, and uses permanently lubricated direct drive motors requiring no maintenance.